History

 KHFM is the only organization operating under The American General Media Foundation, a 501 (c) (3) in good standing in New Mexico.
 Guided by a Board of Directors and a Community Advisory Board, we maintain operations through individual donations, corporate sponsorships, foundations and grants.

-To provide access, without cost, to classical music for New Mexican audiences and beyond on the air and online
+Our mission is to provide access, without cost, to classical music for New Mexican audiences and beyond on-air, online, and on stage.